 Recreational use in the Eagle River valley and its tributaries is increasing as the population of Eagle River grows.
 Virtually every form of activity is experiencing increased participation yet suitable areas to access park lands for these activities is challenging.
-A major management focus in this unit will be to secure and develop, as appropriate, additional access to park lands.
-During the plan development process, the public identified securing access to the Ram Valley and Harp Mountain areas as top priorities in this unit.
-The Chugach Access Plan will serve as the guiding document in this endeavor.
+A major management focus in this unit will be to secure and develop, as appropriate, additional access to park lands including to and along the Eagle River corridor.
+During the plan development process, the public identified securing access to Ram Valley and Harp Mountain areas as top priorities in this unit.
+The Chugach Access Plan12 provides additional information and guidelines to aid in securing and providing for access along the Eagle River corridor.

-Lions Club Community Park
+Lions Club Community Park (ADL 21759)

 Lions Park is located adjacent to a school surrounded by residential subdivisions and commercial retail outlets.
 This area of the park is managed by the local Lions Club under a permit issued by the State prior to the formation of the legislatively designated park unit.
 The park includes ball fields, tennis and basketball courts, a playground and a clubhouse facility.
 The character of this area is quite different than the majority of Chugach State Park and has long presented unique management questions.
-Ultimately it would be best to trade these lands to another entity such as the Municipality of Anchorage that is better suited to support these types of organized public recreational activities.
-If this were to occur, reasonable assurances would be needed so that the Lions Club could continue to manage the day-to-day operations of the site.